-About Me
+About

 My first book, Voices that Matter, published in 2022 with the University of Chicago Press, investigates Kurdish women’s struggle for a voice in contemporary Turkey.
 By reading actual voices alongside voice as a potent metaphor for agency and empowerment, it advances a fine-grained analysis of how liberal politics incite minoritarian subjects to raise their voices and how the promises of liberation and recognition this move entails are routinely disappointed.
+Voices that Matter won the 2024 Book Prize of the Ottoman and Turkish Studies Association.

 My second research project focuses on the politics of afterlives in the Middle East.
 Through an ethnographic investigation into how the dead acquire powerful afterlives as martyrs, saints, and heroes, the project conceptualizes afterlives as a central site for the exercise, nourishment, and sustenance of sovereignty.